acdha/iiif.io/source/api/search/0.9/index.md

 }
 {% endhighlight %}

-As multiple words might match the query within the same annotation, multiple selectors may be given in the Hit as objects within a `selectors` property.
+As multiple words might match the query within the same annotation, multiple selectors may be given in the hit as objects within a `selectors` property.
 For example, if the search used a wildcard to search for all words starting with "b" it would match the same annotation twice:

 ```
 http://example.org/service/manifest/search?q=b*